amirudev/stellar-arisan-frontend/VERCEL_DEPLOYMENT_GUIDE.md

 # Vercel Deployment Guide for Arisan OC Frontend

-This guide will help you deploy the Arisan OC frontend to Vercel.
+This guide will help you deploy the Arisan OC frontend to Vercel using React Router v7 with SSR.

 ## Prerequisites